 - Effect significant social, political, and technological change in the world

 Yes, there’s a lot about business that sucks.
-I don’t want you to try to “be” a business entirely.
-It’s great to be human – so much of what makes us special, a company could never have.
-But if we take a close look at what businesses do well and how they do it, there’s much we can learn from them, without giving up everything that makes us awesome.
+No one should try to “be” a business entirely.
+Being human is great – so much of what makes us special, a company could never have.
+But if we take a close look at what businesses do well and how they do it, there’s much we can learn from them without giving up everything that makes us extraordinary.

 Now, let’s get into some specific business tools and techniques that we can adapt to help us make our very human lives even better.